projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 This guide will help you get started with ACRN.
 We'll show how to prepare a build environment on your development computer.
 Then we'll walk through the steps to set up a simple ACRN configuration on a target system.
-The configuration is based on the ACRN predefined **industry** scenario and consists of an ACRN hypervisor, Service VM, and one User VM, as illustrated in this
+The configuration is based on the ACRN predefined **shared** scenario and consists of an ACRN hypervisor, Service VM, and one User VM, as illustrated in this
 figure: